Cryptolibertarian-id/The-Carbon-Credit-Course/README.md

+# Investment Fund

+## Index

+An index is a method to track the performance of a group of assets in a standardized way.
+An index is an indicator or measure of something.
+In finance, it  typically refers to a statistical measure of change in a securities market.
+Each index related to the stock and bond markets has its own calculation methodology.

+These could be constructed as a [broad-based index](https://www.investopedia.com/terms/b/broad-basedindex.asp) that captures the entire market, such as the [Standard & Poor's 500 Index](https://www.investopedia.com/terms/s/sp500.asp) or [Dow Jones Industrial Average](https://www.investopedia.com/terms/d/djia.asp) (DJIA), or more specialized such as indexes that track a particular industry or segment such as the [Russell 2000 Index](https://www.investopedia.com/terms/r/russell2000.asp), which tracks only small-cap stocks.

+### Broad-based Index

+A broad-based index is designed to reflect the movement of a group of stocks or an entire market—also called a market index.
+One of the broad-based indexes with the fewest stocks is the Dow Jones Industrial  Average (DJIA), which has just 30 stocks.
+One of the largest is the [FT Wilshire 5000 Index](https://www.investopedia.com/terms/w/wilshire5000equityindex.asp) (FTW5000).
+Other examples of broad-based indexes include the S&P 500 Index, the [Russell 3000 Index](https://www.investopedia.com/terms/r/russell_3000.asp), and the NASDAQ Composite Index.

+---

 # Mutual Fund

 A **mutual fund** is a professionally managed [investment fund](https://en.wikipedia.org/wiki/Investment_fund) that pools money from many investors to purchase [securities](https://en.wikipedia.org/wiki/Security_(finance)).